 Claire started practising yoga over 10 years ago.
-An avid Sweaty, she took the leap from practitioner to teacher in 2017, graduating with flying colours from Sweat’s yoga teacher training programme.
+An avid Sweaty, she took the leap from practitioner to teacher, graduating with flying colours from Sweat’s yoga teacher training programme.
 Keen to add more strings to her bow, Claire has since trained in other forms of yoga and now balances teaching with her full-time PR job.

 Kirsty is the founder of Sweat.
 Seeing a need to deliver yoga to people who didn’t want the incense and gongs often associated with it, she hung up her corporate suit and went off to teacher training with Absolute Yoga in Asia in 2013.
 Kirsty loves the amazing combination of cardio, strength and flexibility a yoga class can deliver and brings her no nonsense approach to life to her teaching.

 A speech and language therapist by day, Sarah was first attracted to yoga as she strived for a healthier lifestyle.
-It didn’t take long until she was hooked and she completed her teacher training in Florida in 2012.
+It didn’t take long until she was hooked and she completed her teacher training in Florida.
 Flow yoga is Sarah’s passion and she likes nothing more than to rock some strong moves to a funky playlist.

 Lisa started practicing with Sweat not long after the studio opened in 2014.
 A hairdresser by trade, she spent a lot of time in her car and found the combination of yoga and Pilates just what she needed to address her ongoing back issues.
 Lisa was so amazed by the positive impact on her quality of life that she decided to quit the day job and train in various forms of yoga and the Joseph Pilates Method to teach full-time.

-Susie made the jump to yoga teaching after quitting her job in PR to train with Absolute Yoga in Thailand in 2016.
+Susie made the jump to yoga teaching after quitting her job in PR to train with Absolute Yoga in Thailand.
 Susie loves yoga for its transformational qualities and the fact it gives you a simultaneous mind/body workout.
-Susie has since completed teacher training courses in vinayasa flow and yin yoga and enjoys putting to work what she’s learnt in our classes.
+Susie has since completed teacher training courses in vinyasa flow and yin yoga and enjoys putting to work what she’s learnt in our classes.

 Mei-Li started yoga as she wanted to make her body stronger and more flexible.
 She started to take classes regularly and soon began to realise many more benefits.
 Yoga made her feel more energised and healthy, as well as happier, mentally calmer, and less stressed.
-Keen to share her love for yoga with others, Mei-Li signed up to Sweat’s Teacher Training Programme and graduated in June 2018.
-Mei-Li now balances teaching yoga with working full-time in retail buying.
+Keen to share her love for yoga with others, Mei-Li signed up to Sweat’s Teacher Training Programme.
+She now balances teaching yoga with working full-time in retail buying.